morgoe/yogaruka/_includes/content/yoga/prices.md

 ### Concessions + Giving Back to the Community

-Concession passes are available for kids, all full time students, some part time students or pensioneers on low income at our discretion.
-They may offer discounts of min.
-25% on the full price and can be purchased only **upon emailing your student ID** or proof of low income/Centerlink card.
+Concession passes are available for people on low income at our discretion.
+They may offer discounts of 20%+ on the full price and can be purchased only **upon providing proof of low income** or your Centerlink card ID.

 We will also be offering **FREE** classes for highly disadvantaged social groups.
 Please [contact us](/contact/) and let's talk.